 Shelley Chambers-Fox developed her interests in gardening, weeds, and Palouse Prairie when she and her husband moved to their 24-acre farm located between Albion and Colfax.
 The untillable remnant of a homestead includes a small strip of Palouse Prairie.
 Through her training as a Master Gardener and what she learns from her involvement with the Palouse Prairie Foundation, Shelley hopes to restore the land to its former diversity and beauty.

-Tom Besser moved to the Palouse in 1981 and taught and carried out microbio-logical research at WSUís Veterinary College until his retirement in 2019.
-In the past ten years, he was introduced to Palouse Prairie from field trips and presentations sponsored by the Palouse Prairie Foundation.
-Five years ago, with invaluable help of other local prairie enthusiasts, he started a 3.5-acre Palouse Prairie reconstruction project on a section of a former wheat field next to his home.
+Tom Besser, Member-at-Large, moved to the Palouse in 1981, working as a veterinarian and performing research at WSU until his retirement in 2019.
+In the past ten years, he was introduced to Palouse Prairie by field trips and presentations sponsored by the Palouse Prairie Foundation.
+Five years ago, with invaluable help of other local prairie enthusiasts, he started a 3.5-acre Palouse prairie reconstruction project on a former wheat field next to his home.
 As a board member, Tom is interested in protecting and restoring Palouse Prairie and sharing his enthusiasm for Palouse Prairie with others.

 Ronnie Hatley moved with his family to their farm in Union Flat in 1947.
 During his school years he helped his father clear the farm of hawthorn "brush" and pines, increasing the 215-acre farmís cropland from 40 to 105 acres.
 Walking every day up the prairie hillside to fetch the cows to milk, he never saw a wildflower.
 A lifelong student of Indonesia, he lived and taught 16 years in Indonesia, 18 in Australia, and 14 at WSU and UI.
 Everywhere heís lived, heís been an active environmentalist.
 He is now transforming his 100-acre farm into a Palouse Native Plants preserve-restoration-production-research farm.
 In 2023, besides hosting Wild Palouse Flower Walks up the deer trails at Dogwood Creek Farm, he hopes to popularize Weeding-While-Walking Walks.